Paired Threshold Graphs: A Polynomial-time Algorithm for Identifying PT Graphs

+It is known that chordality testing for a graph with $n$ vertices and $m$ edges can be carried out in $O(n+m) = O(n^2)$ time~\cite{rose-tarjan-lueker, tarjan-yannakakis, TY-addendum}, and as there are only two other forbidden induced subgraphs for a graph to be semi-unit-interval, each of which has $6$ vertices, we can test whether a graph is semi-unit-interval in $O(n^6)$ time, simply by first checking whether $G$ is chordal, and, if so, testing each possible set of $6$ vertices for the remaining forbidden induced subgraphs.
+Furthermore, one can determine in linear time whether a given graph is a unit-interval graph~\cite{linear-unit-interval}.

+In order to determine whether a $v$-admissible partition exists (for a specified $v$), we will produce a 2SAT instance whose satisfying solutions correspond to $v$-admissible partitions of $G$.
+It is known that a 2SAT instance with $t$ clauses can be solved in $O(t)$ time~\cite{EIS-2sat}, and our construction will produce a polynomially-sized 2SAT instance in polynomial time, so this yields a polynomial-time algorithm for checking whether a $v$-admissible partition exists.
+A more detailed complexity analysis will be given at the end of the section.

+\begin{lemma} If $(V_T, V_U )$ is a $v$-admissible partition, then for every $i \in V_T$, we have $\n(i) \subseteq \n (v) \cup \{v\}$. \end{lemma} \begin{proof} This follows immediately from the facts that the vicinal preorder is total on $V_T$ and that $v$ is maximal among the vertices of $V_T$ in the vicinal preorder. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{Th:p-admissible}] First, observe that if $G$ is a semi-unit-interval graph, then it is unit interval if and only if it has no induced copy of $K_{1,3}$.
+Equivalently, under the hypothesis that $G$ is semi-unit-interval, $G$ is unit interval if and only if the partition $(\emptyset, V)$ is an admissible partition.
+Thus, for the remainder of the proof, we may assume for the forward direction that $G$ is not a unit interval graph, and for the reverse direction that $V_T \neq \emptyset$.

+Let $G$ be a paired threshold graph that is not a unit interval graph; we show that it has an admissible partition.
+Let $w$ be a weight function $(\C_0, \C_1, \ldots, \C_m)$ be a distance decomposition with the properties guaranteed by Theorem~\ref{maint}.
+Let $V_T = \C_0$ and let $V_U = C_1 \cup \cdots \cup \C_m$.
+We claim that $(V_T, V_U)$ is an admissible partition.
+Conditions (1) and (2) follow immediately from the properties guaranteed by Theorem~\ref{maint}.
+To prove that Condition~(3) holds, recall the definition of the preorder $\prel$ on $\C_l$ given in (\ref{hoof}):

-\begin{theorem} Let $\G(\V,\e)$ be a semi unit interval graph.
-A partition $(V_T, V_U)$ of $V$ is $p$-max if and only if it is $p$-admissible. \end{theorem} \begin{proof} First we show that if $(V_T, V_U)$ is $p$-max, then it is $p$-admissible.
-Properties (1)-(3) follow immediately from Theorem~\ref{maint}.
-It remains to show that none of the forbidden partitions appear in the graph. \begin{itemize} \item Suppose that $X$ is the vertex set of a forbidden bull, and let $i$ and $j$ be the vertices of degree $1$.
-If $i$ or $j$ is adjacent to some vertex of $V_T$, then the set of neighbors of $V_T$ does not form a clique, which is a contradiction to Theorem \ref{maint}.
-If neither $i$ nor $j$ is adjacent to a vertex of $V_T$, then both $i$ and $j$ have distance exactly $2$ from $V_T$; by Theorem \ref{maint} this means that $i$ and $j$ should be adjacent, which is not the case.
+We now show none of the forbidden induced colorings appear in $G$: \begin{itemize} \item Suppose that $X$ is the vertex set of a forbidden bull, and let $i$ and $j$ be the vertices of degree $1$.
+If $i$ or $j$ is adjacent to some vertex of $V_T$, then the set of neighbors of $V_T$ does not form a clique, which is a contradiction to Theorem~\ref{maint}.
+If neither $i$ nor $j$ is adjacent to a vertex of $V_T$, then both $i$ and $j$ have distance exactly $2$ from $V_T$; by Theorem~\ref{maint} this implies that $i$ and $j$ should be adjacent, which is not the case.

 \item Since $G[V_U]$ is a unit interval graph and $K_{1,3}$ is a forbidden induced subgraph for unit interval graphs, there cannot be any $K_{1,3}$ for which all vertices lie in $V_U$.